 The New England League "was a good league," Johnny said.
 "That's where Roy Campanella started before he went to the Dodgers.
 It kind of educated me that the Braves organization was a good organization."

-In 1949 and 1950 Logan played every game as the Milwaukee Brewers' shortstop.
+In 1949 and 1950 Logan played every game as the Milwaukee Brewers' shortstop in the American Association.
 After a good spring training in 1951, he earned a place in the Opening Day lineup of the Boston Braves.
 "My first major-league ballgame was against the New York Giants," he remembered, "against Larry Jansen and Bobby Thomson and Don Mueller and Alvin Dark.
 I recall myself getting one-for-three and playing errorless ball.
 Boy, was I happy!"

 Logan's elation was short-lived.
 Two days later, in the third game of the season, still against the Giants, "I'm in the on-deck circle," Johnny recalled.
 "I hear from the dugout, 'Hey, Logan, come back to the dugout.'
 So I was thinking, maybe they're going to tell me what this pitcher's throwing."
 The pitcher was Jim Hearn, it was the fourth inning, and runners were on second and third with two out.